-VC Seth Bannon on how a Biden administration might best support climate startups – TechCrunch
+VC Seth Bannon on how a Biden administration could best support climate startups – TechCrunch

 TC: If Biden were to be elected, he’d obviously have to prioritize controlling this pandemic and getting Americans back to work.
 Practically speaking, what would he have time left to tackle and in what order?

 SB: It should be an all-of-the-above approach.
 The exciting thing about climate tech is that there are a lot of different approaches to decarbonizing many industries and removing what’s in the environment.
-We have [in our portfolio] companies that decarbonizing food, fashion, data storage, transportation, chemicals, mining.
+We have [in our portfolio] companies decarbonizing food, fashion, data storage, transportation, chemicals, mining.
 Each component of the global economy only contributes 5% to 10% max [to greenhouse gas emissions], so we have to focus on decarbonizing a whole bunch of industries.
-If I had to choose a few to start, I’d say food, transportation, and energy.
+If I had to choose a few to start, I’d say food, transportation and energy.

-TC: And if Trump gets re-elected?
+TC: And if Trump gets reelected?

 SB: If Trump gets reelected, there’s no movement on climate tech, which is unfortunate.
 If you look at European countries, even conservative factions are starting to realize that investing in climate tech helps you to be more competitive.
 Even if you don’t believe in it, a lot of sustainability companies are building better products, more cheaply, period.
-But this administration just doesn’t see it that way and if he gets re-elected, a lot of the regulations we have on the books will continue to get torn away.
+But this administration just doesn’t see it that way and if he gets reelected, a lot of the regulations we have on the books will continue to get torn away.

-TC: You worked briefly in politics, as an operations director for Connecticut Governor Ned Lamont and an organizer for Obama presidential campaign.
+TC: You worked briefly in politics, as an operations director for Connecticut Governor Ned Lamont and an organizer for the Obama presidential campaign.
 How are you feeling about tomorrow?

 SB: As we sail into things, I feel pretty good.
 It’s not over until it’s over, but I feel pretty optimistic about where we are.
 I think the country is ready to heal.